Connect your account, then chat with AI to run tools.

 Why would some reads return empty lists?

-The company may genuinely have no rows for that resource yet (for example no external payrolls or open time-off requests), or the OAuth grant may omit the upstream scope family so Gusto withholds detailed payloads while still returning successfully.
+The company may genuinely have no rows for that resource yet (for example no external payrolls or open time-off requests), or the connection may omit permission for that data family so Gusto withholds detailed payloads while still returning successfully.

 Why would a company or payroll read return 403?

-The granted scope string may omit the upstream scope required for that family of endpoints, or the token may be bound to a different resource type than Company.
+The granted permissions may omit access required for that data family, or the connection may be bound to a different company than the one you expect.

 Domain knowledge for Gusto — workflow patterns, data models, and gotchas for your AI agent.